ramorris3/alextown/README.md

 # TO RUN THE PROJECT
 1. Download and install node (https://nodejs.org/en/)
+2. `sudo npm install -g gulp`
+3. `sudo npm install -g nodemon`
-2. Open terminal and cd to project root folder (trace-italienne/):
+4. Open terminal and cd to project root folder (trace-italienne/):
-3. `npm install`
+5. `npm install`
     - This should install all the packages you need to run the `gulp` builder (next step) and to run the local server.
     - See `package.json` in the root folder for more details.
-4. `gulp build`
+6. `gulp build`
     - This runs the JS linter/minifier.
 It concatenates all javascript and CSS files in client/editor, minifies them, and puts them each one file: `dist/all.min.js` and `dist/all.min.css`
     - If you want to run/test the project while you are writing code, just type `gulp` instead of `gulp build`, and then leave it running in the terminal.  `gulp build` builds the dist files and quits, but `gulp` builds the files, and then rebuilds them whenever it detects a change in your code.
     - For more details, look at `gulpfile.js` in the root folder.
-5. Type `npm run editor` to spin up the editor server
+7. Type `npm run editor` to spin up the editor server
-6. Go to `localhost:2000` in your browser and have at it!
+8. Go to `localhost:2000` in your browser and have at it!

 [https://monosnap.com/file/7Na7FkHMq4UfPdMeu66j2I4f2YRAPN]